-Juniper to the Summit Loop Trail and Meridian Ridge is a 6.6 mile moderately trafficked loop trail located near Walnut Creek, California that offers scenic views and is rated as moderate.
+Juniper to the Summit Loop Trail and Meridian Ridge is a 6.6 mile moderately trafficked loop trail located near Walnut Creek, California that offers scenic views and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 Hike to the summit of Mt.
 Diablo.
 This loop trail circumnavigates the summit and you will enjoy stunning views in all directions.
 This is a must do if this is your first time to the State Park.
 Take the Juniper Trail to the Summit Trail.
 Then North Peak Trail to Prospectors Gap Trail.
 Return via the Meridian Ridge Trail.
 At the summit you can look to the west, beyond the Golden Gate Bridge, to the Farallon Islands; southeast to the James Lick Observatory on Mount Hamilton at 4,213 feet elevation; south to Mount Loma Prieta in the Santa Cruz Mountains at 3,791 feet elevation, north to Mount Saint Helena in the Coast Range at 4,344 feet elevation, and still farther north to Lassen Peak in the Cascades at 10,466 feet